magic0whi/hexo-blog/source/_posts/zh-cn/computer/vim-usage.md

 ### Smart Case Sensitivity

 Vim has a `smartcase` option to search for case insensitive string if the search pattern *contains at least one uppercase character*.
-You can combine both `ignorecase` and `smartcase` to perform a case insensitive search when you enter all lowercase characters and a case sensitive search when you enter one or more uppercase characters.

 Inside your vimrc, add:
 ```plaintext